casper-network/docs/source/docs/casper/dapp-dev-guide/testing-session-code.md

 Importing the dependencies may vary with your project requirements.
 These are the basic dependencies required by this project.

 - `casper-execution-engine` - This imports the functionalities of the execution engine which enables the wasm execution.
 Each node contains an instance of an execution engine within it.
-- `casper-engine-test-support` - This is a helper crate that provides the interface to interact with the execution engine to execute the wasm.
+- `casper-engine-test-support` - This is a helper crate that provides the interface to interact with the execution engine to execute the Wasm.
 - `casper-types` - These are types used in the program.

 ### Step 3.
 Configuring the main.rs file